unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Amphibious_**.
 The kraken can breathe air and water.

 **_Freedom of Movement_**.
-The kraken ignores difficult terrain, and magical effects can’t reduce its speed or cause it to be restrained.
-It can spend 5 feet of movement to escape from nonmagical restraints or being grappled.
+The kraken ignores difficult terrain, and tek effects can’t reduce its speed or cause it to be restrained.
+It can spend 5 feet of movement to escape from nontek restraints or being grappled.

 **_Siege Monster_**.
 The kraken deals double damage to objects and structures.